jhuo831alex/DataFest2018_Indeed/README.md

 # About the Project
 The main goal of this project was to maximize Indeed's revenue.
 Since Indeed's business model is PayPerClick, we wanted to achieve the goal by increasing number of clicks of job postings.
-Consequently, we accessed the potential business value of a job upon posting and correspondingly optimized ranks of job postings.
+Consequently, we accessed the potential business value of a job upon posting and correspondingly optimized order of job postings.

 # Methodology
 * Data was provided by *[Indeed](https://www.indeed.com/)* (data size: 2.58GB)